 Welcome to the Sturt Badminton Club!

 We just love badminton and are keen to promote and support it in our community.
 We welcome juniors and adults, social and competition players.
 Always looking for new keen players - feel free to contact us about membership or just come along for a practice session.
-Find us on most Friday nights at Loreto College, 316 Portrush Road, Marryatville or Tuesday nights at Morialta or Saturday nights at Lockleys, Adelaide, South Australia.
+Find us on most Friday nights at Seymour College, 546 Portrush Rd, Glen Osmond or Tuesday nights at Morialta or Saturday nights at Lockleys, Adelaide, South Australia.

-In 2016 we moved our Friday night home to Loreto College 316 Portrush Rd, Marryatville.
-Parking entry is from Portrush Road (note: there is no access from the sidestreet as this entrance will be locked).
+* We have moved our Friday night home to Seymour College 546 Portrush Rd, Glen Osmond, Adelaide, South Australia.
+Parking entry is from Portrush Road.
 Refer to our Venues page for more details.

 Sturt is a successful, established club.
 We are proud to have been involved with early careers of Olympians Kate Wilson-Smith and Leanne Choo.